nsun94/Engineering_4_notebook/README.md

 <img src= "https://github.com/nsun94/Engineering_4_notebook/blob/main/Screen%20Shot%202021-01-24%20at%208.22.02%20PM.png" width = "400">

-### Reflection
+### Description

-this assignment was definetly the most challenging so far, I was familiar with mod because of my CS class.
+The goal of this assignment is to create a program that prompts the user for 2 numbers, then the program finds the sum, difference, product, quotient, and mod of the numbers.
+This assignment was definetly the most challenging so far, I was familiar with mod because of my CS class.
 Nothing crazy.

 [Code Link](https://github.com/nsun94/Engineering_4_notebook/blob/main/Calculator%20code)